-Bottled “Italian dressing,” as we know it, doesn’t exist.
+Bottled “Italian dressing,” as we know it, is rare to see on Italian tables.
 Greens and seasonal vegetables are dressed lightly with extra-virgin olive oil, an aged balsamic, or lemon juice.
 Olive oil is also an Italian secret to longevity and is generously used in Italian cuisine.

 Italians love sweets like everyone else.
-They pride themselves in their rich Gelato, Tiramisu, cakes, tarts, and ices.
+They pride themselves on their rich Gelato, Tiramisu, cakes, tarts, and ices.

 After dinner aperitifs

 A meal isn’t complete without a shot of Limoncello or Grappa.
-Limoncello liqueur, from the Amalfi Coast, is zesty and smooth.
+Limoncello liqueur, is zesty and smooth.
 Italians call it “the coffee killer” and use it as a digestive.
 Some say Grappa tastes like paint thinner and isn’t for everyone.
 I found it to be more like Scotch.

 We visited a Limoncello factory to see how it’s made.

-The Amalfi Coast is known for its huge and flavorful Sorrento Lemons.
+The Amalfi Coast is known for its huge and flavorful lemons.
 The zest of the peel is used to make Limoncello liqueur and the pulp is used to flavor fish, salads meat, flavor cakes, or make sorbets.

 Italians savor meals with family and friends

 Overscheduled Americans rush meals and opt for fast-food solutions.
-Italians are family centric and almost always eat together in large groups, taking their time to socialize and converse.
+Italians are family-centric and most often eat together in large groups, taking their time to socialize and converse.
 They never worry about calorie consumption because they know they’ll walk it off.

 I ate like a glutton when I was in Italy and didn’t gain weight because I walked everywhere.
-I didn’t worry about what I was putting into my body because it was always fresh from a garden, farm or off a boat.
+I didn’t worry about what I was putting into my body because it was always fresh from a garden, farm, or freshly caught on a boat.